yc930401/Image-Captioning-pytorch/README.md

 2. Load a pre-trained vgg-19 model
 3. Build an attention decoder with GRU
 4. Train the model with or without teacher forcing
-5. Evaluate the model and visualize attention
+5. Evaluate the model and visualize attention </br>
+Note:
+1. I am not able to upload the encoder because it's very large
-Note: the learning rate should be very low in this case.
+2. The learning rate should be very low in this case, I tried from 0.01 to 0.00000001, the best range is between 0.00001 and 0.00000001.

 ## Result
 Ground Truth:  a shoe rack with some shoes and a dog sleeping on them </br>